 Car model years are another important way to distinguish vehicles and assess their value.
 Carmakers often completely redesign car models, and the year is a meaningful way to know this.
 However, it is important to remember that the model year does not necessarily indicate when the car was manufactured.
 For example, cars from a particular model year were manufactured the year before.
 So, if a redesign of a specific car model occurred for a particular model year, it was most likely manufactured the year before.

 Car Makes By The Same Manufacturer

 In some cases, like with General Motors, the other brands are due to mergers with other companies in the past.
 GM has acquired Buick and Cadillac in the past, and these are considered GM brands in the present.
-However, at one point they were their own brands.
-This is different from Toyota, which created Lexus for the luxury car market and Scion to target an economy market.
+However, at one point, they were their own brands.
+This is different from Toyota, which created Lexus for the luxury car market, and Scion to target a budget-minded market.

 How To Determine Your Car's Make and Model

 Car makes are identified by logos and by their name.
 You can always find both on your vehicle in one place or another.
 The emblem typically appears on the grille, the back of the vehicle, and the wheels’ center cap.
 The car model is usually also indicated somewhere on the vehicle, usually on the back.
 If it is not, it will also be on the registration and owner's manual.

 You can also use your vehicle identification number (VIN) to find out information about your vehicle.
 Look at the driver’s side of your dashboard while looking through the windshield.
 You will see a small metal plate with a series of letters and numbers.
 A 17-digit system is the standard format used since 1981.

 The first digit in the series is the numerical country code from where the vehicle was manufactured.
 The next digit is a letter representing the vehicle’s manufacturer code.
 The third digit is a number identifying the vehicle’s type.
 The next five digits are read together and will be a series of letters and numbers representing the vehicle’s brand, body style, model, and series.